uugengiven/man-bid/md/week01/intro_to_commandline.md

 #### Set networking info

-To set an IP, subnet, or other networking information, you'll need to use several commands.
+To set an IP address, subnet, or other networking information, you'll need to use several commands.
 First, you will need to get the adapter ID for the network device you want to change.
 You can do that with `Get-NetAdapter`.
 This will list all of the network adapters on the machine you are on.

-Each adapter has an `ifIndex` property, which is needed in the next step, where you can get or set the IP info.
+Each adapter has an `ifIndex` (interface index) property, which is needed in the next step, where you can get or set the IP info.

-Use `Get-NetIPAddress -InterfaceIndex` and then the ifIndex number to see what IP is already set on the machine.
-You can then use `Set-NetIPAddress` to change the IP, `New-NetIPAddress` to add another IP, or `Remove-NetIPAddress` to remove an existing IP.
+Use `Get-NetIPAddress -InterfaceIndex` and then the ifIndex number to see what IP address is already set on the machine.
+You can then use `Set-NetIPAddress` to change the address, `New-NetIPAddress` to add another address, or `Remove-NetIPAddress` to remove an existing address.

-> Have students set a new IP and verify that it works, then remove that IP.
+> Have students set a new IP address and verify that it works, then remove that address.

 #### Get computer info